Crockpot Venison Stew

 Just the thought of making a venison stew reminds me of the first and only time I went deer hunting.

-2 lbs. raw venison stew meat or roast, cut into chunks
+- 2 pounds raw venison stew meat or roast cut into chunks

-2 t.
-Cavender’s All-Purpose Greek Seasoning, Salt Free*
+- 2 teaspoon Cavender’s All-Purpose Greek Seasoning (Cavender's Greek Seasoning Salt Free is gluten-free)

 Speaking of hunting. . .